Table of Contents

-Add conferencing via Google Hangouts.
+Add conferencing via Google Meet or other video conferencing platforms you’ve integrated into Google Calendar.
 Google creates a clickable link that's shared with your invitation — no tech skills needed.

 Click "Save" on the top right, and a popup screen will offer the option to send an invitation.
 Your guests will receive an email in which they can reply to your invitation with a click or two.
 You will receive an email notification when they reply.